dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economy.md

 {% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}

-Like the first part, this essay is an exploration of the various things I have learned from Bitcoin.
-And just like the first part, it is a personal reflection of my journey down the rabbit hole.
-Having no background in economics, I am definitely out of my comfort zone and aware that any understanding I might have is incomplete.
+Again, these lessons are an exploration of the various things I have learned from Bitcoin.
+They are a personal reflection of my journey down the rabbit hole.
+Having no background in economics, I am definitely out of my comfort zone and especially aware that any understanding I might have is incomplete.
 Like blind monks examining an elephant, everyone who approaches this novel technology does so from a different angle and will come to different conclusions.
 Blindfolded as I am, I will try to outline what I have learned, even at the risk of making a fool out of myself.
-After all, I am still trying to answer [the question]: *“What have you learned from Bitcoin?”*
+After all, I am still trying to answer [the question]:
+*“What have you learned from Bitcoin?”*

 After seven lessons examined through the lens of philosophy, let’s use the lens of economics to look at seven more.
 I hope that you will find the world